vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_4/textures.md

 Now, on our draw function, we can dynamically create the descriptor set needed when binding this pipeline, and use it to display textures we want to draw.

-This goes into the `draw_geometry()` function, replacing the draw that does the rectangle
+This goes into the `draw_geometry()` function, changing the draw for the monkey mesh

 <!-- codegen from tag draw_tex on file E:\ProgrammingProjects\vulkan-guide-2\chapter-4/vk_engine.cpp -->
 ```cpp